Local Clustering Decoder as a fast and adaptive hardware decoder for the surface code: Discussion

 The speed of a decoder impacts its throughput and latency.
 Throughput measures the rate at which syndromes can be consumed.
 To avoid the backlog problem \cite{terhal_quantum_2015}, throughput needs to be no smaller than the rate at which syndromes are generated---around once per $\mu$s in superconducting qubits.
 Latency is a key component of the response time of the QEC system.
 The response time contributes directly to the logical clock rate of an error-corrected quantum computer.

-Low decoding latencies are necessary for fast error-corrected quantum computers needing conditional logic, such as magic-state teleportation.
-Teleportation requires a measurement across two logical qubits, which in lattice surgery takes $O(d)$ rounds, followed by a reaction conditioned on the outcome of that decoded measurement \cite{bravyi_universal_2005, bravyi_magic-state_2012}.
+Low decoding latencies are necessary for fast error-corrected quantum computers needing conditional logic for magic-state teleportation.
+In the architecture of e.g.~\cite{litinski_game_2019}, teleportation is done with lattice-surgery measurements across several logical qubits, taking $O(d)$ rounds, followed by a reaction conditioned on the outcome of that decoded measurement \cite{bravyi_universal_2005, bravyi_magic-state_2012} (see however \cite{fowler_time-optimal_2013} for a time-optimal strategy for logical computation at a cost in the number of ``routing'' logical qubits, and \cite{litinski_game_2019, gidney_flexible_2019} for improvements to this strategy).
 Extracting $d$ rounds of syndromes takes around $d$~$\mu$s.
-This, together with the response time of the QEC system, determines the time that it takes to complete the teleportation of a magic state, setting the logical clock rate.
+This, together with the response time of the QEC system, determines the time that it takes to complete the teleportation of a magic state, setting the logical clock rate in such a lattice-surgery architecture.
 When pursuing fast logical clocks, a sensible target for the decoder latency is about $d$~$\mu$s for an $O(d)$ window, or 1~$\mu$s/round.
 If the decoder is faster, the logical clock rate is dominated by the duration of syndrome extraction, and that is what should be accelerated.

-It has been recently understood that windowing and parallelism can deliver high throughput \cite{wu_fusion_2023, skoric_parallel_2023, tan_scalable_2023, bombin_modular_2023}---even slow decoders can avoid the backlog problem, given enough resources to parallelise over.
+It has recently been understood that windowing and parallelism can deliver high throughput \cite{wu_fusion_2023, skoric_parallel_2023, tan_scalable_2023, bombin_modular_2023}---even slow decoders can avoid the backlog problem, given enough resources to parallelise over.
 Slow windowed decoders will, however, be slow at decoding their last window, incurring large latencies.
-Fig.~\ref{fig:fpga_performance_data}~(b), LCD decodes up to distance $d=17$ in under 1~$\mu$s per round, meeting our latency targets.
+As we have seen in Fig.~\ref{fig:fpga_performance_data}~(b), LCD decodes up to distance $d=17$ in under 1~$\mu$s per round, meeting our latency targets.
 Further, meeting throughput requirements without parallelisation will simplify scaling into the large-scale fault-tolerant regime.

 Recent work by Google \cite{acharya_quantum_2024} uses a specialized workstation to decode up to one million syndrome extraction rounds in real time with a parallelised algorithm similar to Fusion Blossom \cite{wu_fusion_2023}.
 The reported latency is approximately constant regardless of the number of rounds, at around 64~$\mu$s at $d=5$.
 Riverlane and Rigetti report a full QEC system response time of under 10~$\mu$s for a window of 9 rounds of syndrome extraction in a small $2\times 2$ quantum stability experiment \cite{caune_demonstrating_2024}.
 This was achieved by integrating the hardware CC decoder into Rigetti's superconducting device.
 We expect a similar latency in our decoder, and will measure the latency of a windowed version of LCD in a streaming scenario in future work.